UCLALibrary/uclalib_role_rhel8repos/README.md

 Ansible role to ensure the base set of RHEL7 yum repositories are enabled on the system.

+These repositories include:

+* `rhel-7-server-rpms`
+* `rhel-7-server-optional-rpms`
+* `rhel-7-server-supplementary-rpms`
+* `rhel-7-server-extras-rpms`

 Requirements
 ------------

-The RHEL7 system must already be subscribed with Red Hat.
+The RHEL7 system must already be attached to a subscription with Red Hat.

 Role Variables
 --------------